 Keeping an eye on our job vacancies page is just one way of trying to find work in music publishing.
 Keep your eyes peeled for job opportunities in the press.
 The Guardian has a good media jobs section - all their jobs are now online and can be found using their jobsearch facility.
 The music industry weekly, Music Week, also has a jobs section towards the back of each issue, and also an online listing.

 You may want to register with some employment agencies.
-Some specialise in music and media based jobs - they can usually be found advertising in Music Week.
+Some specialise in music and media based jobs - check out Handle Recruitment Consultancy and Arts & Media Recruitment.